-Berkshire Bank Hockey Night In New England: Projected Bruins-Red Wings Lines, Pairings
+NESN

 Due in large part to injuries, the Bruins will trot out a lineup with a few notable changes when they take on the lowly Detroit Red Wings on Friday.

-Jake DeBrusk is out with a lower-body injury he played through Tuesday night in Montreal, but it’ll keep him out against Detroit.
+Jake DeBrusk is out with a lower-body injury.
+He played through the ailment Tuesday night in Montreal, but it’ll keep him out against Detroit.
 As such, Peter Cehlarik was called back up and will skate in DeBrusk’s spot on the second line with David Krejci and Danton Heinen.
-Joakim Nordstrom, David Backes and Par Lindholm remain out, so Brett Ritchie keeps his spot on the fourth line right wing, while Bruce Cassidy will keep the Anders Bjork-Charlie Coyle-Zach Senyshyn third line together after they showed great promise against the Canadiens.
+Joakim Nordstrom, David Backes and Par Lindholm remain out, so Brett Ritchie keeps his spot as the fourth line’s right wing, while Bruce Cassidy will keep the Anders Bjork-Charlie Coyle-Zach Senyshyn third line together after they showed great promise against the Canadiens.

 At the blue line, the Bruins will give the Boston University pairing of Matt Grzelcyk and Charlie McAvoy a run.
 Both the eye test and the analytics point to the duo being effective together, but they haven’t been utilized together too often.
 As a result, Zdeno Chara and Connor Clifton will form a pairing.